QuintonSung/T2I-Metrics/README.md

 # T2I-Metrics--This is a Pytorch-integrated pipeline codebase for Metrics in Text-to-Image.
+[To refer to the Chinese introduction, please click on this link](https://github.com/Taited/clip-score)

 ## 0. Projects Introduction